 Geometric complexity (128)

-It is not easy to constructively solve the façade of a building when this facade is supposed to be placed between the edges of the slabs, and the slabs have all of them different perimeters.
-The distance between a point on the edge of a slab and the equivalent point on the upper slab is always different.
+It is not easy to solve the façade construction of a building when this facade is supposed to be placed between the edges of the slabs, and yet the slabs all have different perimeters.
+The distance between a point on the edge of a slab and the equivalent point on the upper slab is therefore always different.

-Solving the facade closure by means of a vertical plane fixed to the slabs horizontal surfaces allows avoiding this variability.
-Only the red tubes, the formal finishing of the building, must respond to this geometric complexity, free from any functional exigency.
+Solving the enclosure of the facade by means of a vertical plane fixed to the horizontal surfaces of the slab allows this variability to be avoided.
+Only the red tubes, the formal finishing of the building, must respond to this geometric complexity, free from any functional need.

 Ph 1-3 Cristina Pardal